Iran warns US intervention in conflict with Israel risks ‘all out war’

 “A storm is passing over Tehran,” Israeli Defence Minister Israel Katz posted on the social media platform X. “This is how dictatorships collapse.”

-Khamenei promised on Wednesday that his country would show no mercy towards Israel’s rulers.
+Khamenei said Iran would “never surrender”, and warned the US it would suffer “irreparable damage” if it intervenes in the conflict.

-“We must give a strong response to the terrorist Zionist regime.
-We will show the Zionists no mercy,” Khamenei posted on X, hours after Trump’s threat.
-He was expected to address the country on Wednesday.
+“This nation will never surrender,” Khamenei said in a speech read on state television.
+“America should know that any military intervention will undoubtedly result in irreparable damage.”

-Iran will respond to Israeli strikes “strongly” and “without restraint”, its ambassador to the United Nations in Geneva told reporters on Wednesday.
+Iran will respond to Israeli strikes “strongly” and “without restraint”, its ambassador to the United Nations in Geneva told reporters.

 “We will not show any reluctance in defending our people, security and land.
 We will respond seriously and strongly without restraint,” Ali Bahreini said.